-Research shows that a Dad’s bond with his baby is vitally important for the development of their child’s brain and emotional wellbeing.
+Research shows that a dad’s bond with his baby is vitally important for the development of their child’s brain and emotional wellbeing.

 Yet often men don’t receive the support and advice they may need to support themselves, their partner and most importantly their new baby, before or after the baby is born.
-Dads can experience anxiety depression around this time.

 To participate in the program, you will need to be over 18 years old and have a mobile phone capable of receiving and sending text messages.

 What Dads Can Expect from SMS4dadsSA:

 - Text messages with tips, information and links to other services help Dads understand and connect with their baby and support their partner.

 - To hear the ‘voice’ of the baby, for example, ‘Talk to me about anything dad.
 Your words will help my brain development’

 - Suggested actions like: ‘Find ways to tell your partner they are doing an amazing job.
 This is really important to them.’

 - Links to online resources and prompts for Dads to monitor ways they are looking after themselves – like diet, exercise, social connection